codequipo/TheDailyNews/README.md

 - [ ] Improve the existing summarizer.
 - [ ] Try out Deep Learning based models for summarization.
 - [ ] Integrate twilio for text based messaging.
+- [ ] Create Android App for the same.

 ------------------------------------------
 ###             Note